saylesss88/mdbook-kanagawa-theme/README.md

 You do **not** need `additional-css = ["theme/kanagawa.css"]`; the theme is injected by replacing `theme/css/chrome.css` directly.
 This was required for the theme to be respected in the latest mdbook versions.

+The `additional-css` shown above is strictly for the code block syntax highlighting and is completely optional.

 <details>
 <summary> ✔️ card_layout = "wide" </summary>